sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction.md

 Group Members - Cassie, Amy, Lola

+== Project Description ==

-From William: For L-series lovers:  Getting the doctest coverage to 100% on this might be a good project:
+For L-series lovers:  Getting the doctest coverage to 100% on this might be a good project:

   http://code.google.com/p/purplesage/source/browse/psage/lseries/eulerprod.py